SylmarDev/DRV3-Sharp/usersManual.md

 ## File Formats
 ### CPK
 CPK files are the outer layer archive format, and store all the game data.
-All of the following file formats are sub-formats to CPK files.
+All of the following formats are found within the CPK archive.

 ### SPC
 SPC files are the most common data archive format DRV3 uses.